Economy of India under the British Raj: Railways

 In 1853, the first passenger train service was inaugurated between Bori Bunder in Bombay and Thane, covering a distance of 34 km.
-The route mileage of this network increased from 1349 km in 1860 to 25495 km in 1880, mostly radiating inland from the three major port cities of Bombay, Madras, and Calcutta.
+The route mileage of this network increased from 1349 km in 1860 to 25495 km in 1890, mostly radiating inland from the three major port cities of Bombay, Madras, and Calcutta.
 Most of the railway construction was done by Indian companies supervised by British engineers.
 The system was heavily built, consisting of sturdy tracks and strong bridges.
 Several large princely states soon built their own rail systems, and the network spread to almost all the regions in India.
 By 1900, India had a full range of rail services with diverse ownership and management, operating on broad, meter, and narrow gauge networks.

 During World War I, railways were used to transport troops and grain to the ports of Bombay and Karachi en route to Britain, Mesopotamia, and East Africa.
 With shipments of equipment and parts from Britain curtailed, maintenance became much more difficult.
 Critical workers entered the army, workshops were converted to make munitions, and the locomotives, rolling stock, and track of some entire lines were shipped to the Middle East.
 The railways could barely keep up with the increased demand.
 By the end of the war, the railways had deteriorated badly.
-In World War II, the railway's rolling stock was diverted to the Middle East, and the railway workshops were converted into munitions workshops, which crippled the railways.

 Headrick argues that both the Raj lines and the private companies hired only European supervisors, civil engineers, and even operating personnel such as locomotive engineers.
 The government's Stores Policy required that bids on railway contracts be made to the India Office in London, shutting out most Indian firms.
 The railway companies purchased most of their hardware and parts in Britain.
 There were railway maintenance workshops in India, but they were rarely allowed to manufacture or repair locomotives.